 Will there be a sequel to Hollowmen?

-Right now, I'm focusing on the Hollows graphic novels, so I'll be working on continuing the story in them.
-That doesn't mean there won't be a third bookt.
+There will be a third and final book to the Hollows series.
+I am working on it but at this moment I have no idea when it will be out.
 I don't want to say anymore about it until the book is finished, edited, and ready to be published.
 I explain more about my reticence to discuss projects before they're published: here.

 Will there be another book in the Trylle Trilogy?

 No, because then the title would be a lie, and it would be a quartet.

 How do I pronounce the words in the Trylle books?

 I've made some fun pronunciation guides, which you can check out: here